brianloveswords/scala3-examples/docs/traits.md

 trait Humanoid(val emoji: String): def name: String

+  // We can provide default implementations so
+  // long as they only reference properties known
+  // to the trait
   def shoutHello: String =
     s"${emoji}: Hello, I'm ${name}".toUpperCase

+// We can define companion objects for traits,
+// and if we define an `apply` method, we can
+// choose a "default" instance for the trait
+// and let users instantiate that without having
+// to care about the underlying concrete type. object Humanoid: def apply(name: String): Humanoid =
+    Robot(name)

 case class Person(
   name: String,